Skip to main content

 "type": "page|alert|near-miss|incident",

-"occurred_at": "ISO8601 formatted date when the moment happened, must be in the past, if not specified is the current time"
+"occurred_at": "ISO8601 formatted date when the moment happened, must be in the past, if not specified uses the current time"

 }